networknext/next/docs/source/next_server_t.rst

 	- **packet_received_callback** -- Called from the same thread that calls *next_server_update*, whenever a packet is received from a client.
 Required.

+	- **wake_up_callback** -- Optional callback.
+Pass NULL if not used.
+Sets a callback function to be called from an internal network next thread when a packet is ready to be received for this server.
+Intended to let you set an event of your own creation when a packet is ready to receive, making it possible to use Network Next with applications built around traditional select or wait for multiple event style blocking socket loops.
+Call next_server_update to pump received packets to the packet_received_callback when you wake up on main thread from your event.

 **Return value:**

 	The newly created server instance, or NULL, if the server could not be created.